 Well trained in painting and design, Tiffany traveled extensively throughout Europe and Northern Africa gaining inspiration from the bounteous decorative styles he encountered along the way.
 By 1878, Tiffany & Co. was gaining great acclaim at the International Exhibitions for its innovative silver, with Louis often accompanying his father and exhibiting his own paintings.
 It would be in this environment that the younger Tiffany would encounter the fantastic works of European decorative artists, particularly those of the glass masters.
 He would then learn to master the art nouveau design that captured this aesthetic movement.

 Tiffany first began his experiments in glass in 1875.
-Focusing upon stained glass, the gifted artist found methods by which to give his glass a unique appearance, imitating folds, texture and overall consistency to craft his famed and majestic stained glass windows that soon became known as “paintings in glass”.
+Focusing upon stained glass, the gifted artist found methods by which to give his glass a unique appearance, imitating folds, texture and overall consistency to craft his famed and majestic art nouveau stained glass windows that soon became known as "paintings in glass".
+This stained glass window was created in the art nouveau style, serving a practical function as well as decorative art.
 Tiffany quickly became the leading art glass creator in the United States.
 His clients included the likes of Mark Twain, Cornelius Vanderbilt and even the White House.
+Today, art nouveau stained glass is prized around the world for its uniqueness and beauty.

 The artist was in a constant state of experimentation.
 Perhaps Tiffany’s most iconic discovery occurred in 1881 when he created his first pieces of “favrile” glass.
 Inspired by the delicate iridescence found in specimens of ancient Roman glass, Tiffany set out to replicate the look with outstanding results.
 Termed “favrile” or “handcrafted”, his technique produced freely shaped forms distinguished by an almost glowing iridescence that possessed an uncanny dichroic trait that separated his creations from those of any other glass artist in the world.
 From remarkable floriform vases to his most recognizable lamps, his favrile glass art allowed people to enjoy the beauty of nature year round.

 René Lalique (1860-1945)